SebastienMarmin/torch-mvnorm/README.md

 ## Getting Started

 - Run the code on [small examples](https://github.com/SebastienMarmin/torch-mvnorm/blob/master/tests).
 - Have a look at [the documentation](https://sebastienmarmin.github.io/torch-mvnorm/).
-TODO updates.

 ## Communication and contribution